ComradOrg/Comrad/README.md

 cd server
 ./run.sh
 ```
 Change the SERVER_ADDR constant at the top of client/main.py to point to your server.
 You will need neo4j installed.
+You will also need to change the neo4j login configuration at the top of server/models.py.

 ### As user